 BECOME AMBASSADORS FOR THE POLAR REGIONS!

-When travelling with PolarQuest, we hope that you get a new understanding of the eco system and the challenges the Arctic wildlife are facing as our planet is getting warmer.
-Once back home, we hope that our travellers become worthy ambassadors of the Polar Regions and spread the word of these vulnerable areas.
+When travelling with PolarQuest, we hope that you get a new understanding of the eco system and the challenges the Arctic is facing as our planet is getting warmer.
+Once back home, we hope that our travellers become ambassadors of the Polar Regions and spread the word of these vulnerable areas.
 A deeper awareness hopefully leads to a broader interest for nature conservation and inspires to lifestyle changes.
-After all, it is how we think and act in our everyday responsibilities that have the biggest impact on the Polar Regions.

 ARCHAEOLOGICAL AND HISTORICAL REMAINS